Anti-racism and Inclusion

 I do this through my writing and thoughtful conversations.
 I favor quiet conversations that help to call my fellow white, cisgender people into the fold, rather than loud bombastic statements or shaming ridicule because I don’t believe those help to change minds.

 I have visibility and privilege that my sisters of color and other marginalized people may not.
-For that reason, I hand my microphone to people with less visible platforms as often as possible (most notably, through the Good Girls Talk About Sex podcast, where I feature a podcaster of color or gender variation approximately once a month.)
+For that reason, I do my best to share my platform with people from underrepresented populations as often as possible.

 I choose to speak at conferences and panels where BIPOC speakers make up a significant percentage of the line up.